12Mosch/Cognify/docs/SPACED_REPETITION_IMPLEMENTATION.md

 **Automatic Field Initialization**: New cards are created with spaced repetition fields pre-initialized to ensure optimal query performance and eliminate the need for lazy initialization.

+**Unified Study Queue**: The `getStudyQueue` API combines due cards and new cards in a single, intelligent query that:
+- Prioritizes due cards (highest learning priority)
+- Fills remaining slots with new cards up to daily limit
+- Optionally shuffles the queue for varied study experience
+- Eliminates client-side complexity of managing separate queries
+- Reduces network requests from 2 to 1 per study session

 ### SM-2 Algorithm Implementation

 The algorithm is implemented in `convex/spacedRepetition.ts`: